 John Berger Bookshelf

-A collection of books from the revolutionary thinker John Berger, to mark the 50th anniversary of Ways of Seeing.
+A collection of books from the revolutionary thinker John Berger, to mark the launch of our new John Berger series.

 “John Berger teaches us how to think, how to feel how to stare at things until we see what we thought wasn’t there.
 But above all, he teaches us how to love in the face of adversity.
 He is a master.” — Arundhati Roy, author of The God of Small Things